UserUnknownFactor/filetranslate/README.md

-  -tu                  Perform translation of new strings -fix                 Revert replacement tags and apply translation_dictionary_out to translation -cut [N]             Add cut-mark character after N-letters -a [mode]            Apply translation to original files (dafault: 1: skip existing, 2:replace, 4:applydictionary_out; can be sum)
+  -tu                  Perform translation of new strings -fix                 Revert replacement tags and apply translation_dictionary_out to translation -cut [N]             Add cut-mark character after N-letters -a [mode]            Apply translation to original files (dafault: 1: skip existing, 2:replace; apply dictionary_out to 4: strings, 8: attributes; 16: all file content; can be sum)

 replacement:
   -rit                 Replace text in translations by RegExp (used with -f or both -o and -n options)